 Dr. Gerald Hough

-B.S., Purdue University; M.S., Ph.D., Ohio State University Specialty Areas: Experimental psychology, Neurobiology, Song Analysis, Neuroscience, Spatial behavior and communication in animals.
+B.S., Purdue University; M.S., Ph.D., Ohio State University Specialty Areas: Experimental psychology, Neurobiology, Song Analysis, Neuroscience, Effects of aging on learning and behavior, Avian Song Neuroethology.

 Office: Science 201D